What people are saying about Dread (quotes and some press coverage)

 Dread Scott FAQ

-His art has been exhibited at the MoMA PS1, the Contemporary Art Museum Houston, The Walker Art Center and at the Pori Art Museum in Pori, Finlandas well as on view in America is Hard to See, the Whitney Museum’s inaugural exhibition in their new building.
-In 2012, BAM (Brooklyn Academy of Music) presented his performance Dread Scott: Decision as part of their 30th Anniversary Next Wave Festival.
-In 2008, the Museum of Contemporary African Diasporan Arts presented Dread Scott: Welcome to America.
-Winkleman Gallery and Cristin Tierney in New York have exhibited recent work and his public sculptures have been installed at Logan Square in Philadelphia and Franconia Sculpture Park in Minnesota.
-His work is in the collection of the Whitney Museum of American Art, the New Museum of Contemporary Art (NY) and the Akron Art Museum (OH).
+His work has been included in recent exhibitions at MoMA PS1, the Walker art Center, the Brooklyn Museum and the Pori Art Museum in Finland as well as on view in America is Hard to See, the Whitney Museum’s inaugural exhibition in their new building.
+In 2012, BAM, the Brooklyn Academy of Music, presented his performance Dread Scott: Decision as part of their 30th Anniversary Next Wave Festival.
+Jack Shainman and Winkleman Gallery in New York have exhibited recent work and his public sculptures have been installed at Logan Square in Philadelphia and Franconia Sculpture Park in Minnesota.
+His work is in the collection of the Whitney Museum, the Brooklyn Museum, and the Akron Art Museum.

 His work has been integrated into academic curricula and What is the Proper Way to Display a US Flag? is discussed in many art history classes and is featured in Henry Sayer’s “foundations” text A World of Art.

-Dread works in a range of media including performance, photography, screen printing, video, installation and painting.
+He works in a range of media including performance, photography, installation, screen-printing and video.
 His works can be hard-edged and poignant.
-He plays with fire—metaphorically and sometimes literally—as when he burned $171 on Wall Street and encouraged those with money to burn to add theirs to the pyre.
-The breadth of media he explores is unified by the themes he addresses and how he handles them.
-His art illuminates the misery that this society creates for so many and it often encourages the viewer to envision how the world could be.
+Dread plays with fire—metaphorically and sometimes literally—as when he burned $171 on Wall Street and encouraged those with money to burn to add theirs to the pyre.

 Dread Scott Bio (PDF)